 November 15, 2016 – – Yesterday was one week since the historic presidential election that yielded surprising results.
-So surprising that there have been riots, fear, hate, speculation, adulation and celebration throughout our country every day since the results have been announced.
-If your candidate lost or if your candidate won everyone seems to be in a bit in a daze and very cautious because the outcome was so unexpected.
+There have been riots, fear, hate, speculation, adulation, and celebration throughout our country every day since the results have been announced.
+If your candidate lost or if your candidate won everyone seems to be in a bit of a daze and very cautious because the outcome was so unexpected.

 As I was flying back from West Palm Beach to New York ( business, not pleasure), about 20 minutes before landing we hit turbulence.
-And it was rather hairy.
-The plane pitched and dropped and there were screams, not mine but from those around me.
+And it was hairy.
+The plane pitched and dropped, and there were screams, not mine but from those around me.
 I became very fidgety.
-As a frequent and normally fairly relaxed flyer turbulence rarely bothers me.
+As a frequent and relaxed flyer turbulence rarely bothers me.
 Not yesterday.
-I think I was tired, somewhat anxious and preoccupied ( not election related but work/ life related) and I was susceptible to fear.
+I think I was tired, somewhat anxious and preoccupied ( not election-related but work/ life-related) and I was susceptible to fear.

-Out of instinct I grabbed the hand of the man next to me, a complete stranger who had a 20% resemblance to my husband.
+Out of instinct, I grabbed the hand of the man next to me, a complete stranger who had a 20% resemblance to my husband.
 I said to him, “Would you mind holding my hand”?
-Without hesitation he took my hand and said, “Of course.
-You’ll be fine, we’ve got this”.
+Without hesitation, he took my hand and said, “Of course.
+You’ll be fine; we’ve got this”.
 We sat silently holding hands for about 10 minutes until we landed.
-I found myself leaning into him, holding tightly and not feeling the least bit awkward.
-Safely on the ground I turned to him and thanked him and he replied with a smile.
+I found myself leaning into him, holding on tightly and not feeling the least bit awkward.
+Safely on the ground I turned to him and thanked him, and he replied with a smile.
 That was it.
 We didn’t exchange any more words, never asked to know one another’s name.
 It didn’t matter.
 I don’t care who he voted for or what he does for a living because it doesn’t matter.